DevJJMV/Practice1_calculator_Angular/README.md

 # Practice1_calculator_Angular
 This is a responsive calculator built in Angular.
 Using an interface with basic arithmetic functionalities, including addition, subtraction, multiplication, and division.
-The project is ideal for educational purposes, showcasing the fundamentals of Angular components, event handling, and reactive programming.
-It serves as a great starting point for learning Angular application development and exploring the creation of interactive UI elements.
+The logic is developed in Typescript and uses simple styles to make it look more eye-catching.